Your business’s legal counsel – your sounding board

 Expert advice that gets you back to running your business

-My team monitors my emails diligently, triaging enquiries as received, identifying those requiring urgent attention.
+Gavin’s team monitors emails diligently, triaging enquiries as received, identifying those requiring urgent attention.

 A sounding board

-As an experienced solicitor and business owner, I have insight into all manner of workplace and business issues.
+As an experienced solicitor and business owner, Gavin has insight into all manner of work and business issues.

-We will discuss your options with you (their pros and cons) and I can share what I would do were I in your shoes
+The team will discuss your options with you (their pros and cons) and Gavin will share what he would do were he in your shoes

 At the sounding board stage, discussing and drafting an email for you to send to the other party, is often all you require.